Black hole (networking): Addresses

+With the invention of cryptocurrencies addresses as locations where monies exist, there is the possibility of blackholing a quantity of crypto.

 Firewalls and "stealth" ports

 Most firewalls (and routers for household use) can be configured to silently discard packets addressed to forbidden hosts or ports, resulting in small or large "black holes" in the network.

 Personal firewalls that do not respond to ICMP echo requests ("ping") have been designated by some vendors as being in "stealth mode".

 Despite this, in most networks the IP addresses of hosts with firewalls configured in this way are easily distinguished from invalid or otherwise unreachable IP addresses: On encountering the latter, a router will generally respond with an ICMP network rsp. host unreachable error.
 Network address translation (NAT), as used in home and office routers, is generally a more effective way of obscuring the layout of an internal network.